OpenAgentsInc/onyx/docs/keys.md

 ## Overview

 The key management system in Onyx is designed to be modular and extensible, with a core KeyService that manages BIP39 mnemonics and derived keys.
-This service acts as the foundation for other services (like BreezService) that need cryptographic keys.
+This service acts as the foundation for other services (like BreezService and NostrService) that need cryptographic keys.

 ## Architecture